-The SDS6000L provides a couple of different ways to input/select parameters:
+The SDS6000A provides a couple of different ways to input/select parameters:

 Switch: Sets parameters with two states, such as to enable or disable a function.
-Click the switch region to change from one state to the other.
+Touch the switch region to change from one state to the other.

 List: Sets parameters with more than two options, such as coupling mode of channels.
-Click the parameter region, and then select the expected option from the pop-up list.
+Touch the parameter region, and then select the expected option from the pop-up list.

 Virtual Keypad: Sets parameters with a numerical value.
-Click the parameter region, and the parameter can be adjusted by the mouse wheel; click the region again, then the virtual keypad appears:
+Touch the parameter region, and the parameter can be adjusted by the universal knob on the front panel or by the mouse wheel; touch the region again, then the virtual keypad appears:

 Let's use the operation of setting the "deskew" of a channel as an example: If the expected value is 65 ns, input "65" on the virtual keypad, and then choose n as the unit "ns" to complete the operation.
-On the virtual keypad, clicking the button Max, Min, and Default quickly sets the parameter to the maximum, minimum, and default values.
+On the virtual keypad, touching the button Max, Min, and Default quickly sets the parameter to the maximum, minimum, and default values.